Borneo

 Travel deep into Borneo’s jungle by boat, looking for monkeys, birds and if you are lucky pygmy elephants

-Why take the kids?
+Why take the kids to Borneo?

 Our top activities on Borneo family holidays (and the mainland) include: